 From a simple leaking faucet to overflowing pipes, to even an environmental disaster; no matter how severe, any level of water damage in your home is unwanted.
 It is important to act quickly and utilize water damage restoration services to help you through this trying time.
 If the excess water in your home or business is not taken care of immediately, it will only cause more harm and take longer to fix.
 Water damage can be extremely destructive and spread quickly.
 Moisture in your home can quickly produce mold and damage furniture.
 We can help you find restoration professionals for all types of water damage, including:

 Water will cause a property to suffer more damage the longer it sits; the problem will never resolve itself.
 As time passes more water will get out and will make its way deeper into anything it comes in contact with.
 It can saturate and degrade belongings and building materials which will lead to harmful molds growing.
-Wood will rot, the carpet will become a lush garden for mold, and hardwood floors will become warped.
+Wood will rot, the carpet will develop odor and become a lush garden for mold, and hardwood floors will become warped.

 Water damage restoration can cost anywhere from a few hundred to several thousand dollars.
 The most common range is $1,000-$5,000.
 Clean water typically runs $4-$5 per square foot to clean and restore.
 Gray and black water can range from $6-$10 a square foot.
 The median cost for managing a leaky pipe or burst hot water heater is around $2,000-$3,500.
 One can expect to pay anywhere from $5,000-$15,000 for a more severe incident that has soaked into floorboards or drywall.
 Of course, these costs are determined on a case to case basis.
 There are three main classes associated with water damage restoration costs:

 3 Classes of Water Damage

 Class 1 Water Damage: Here water is from a safe sanitary water source.
 The leak isn’t contaminating the area that it is in and does not threaten human health.